RIVCoin: an alternative, integrated, CeFi/DeFi-Vaulted Cryptocurrency: Theoretical Foundation

 Now, we can easily rewrite the distribution in (\ref{ScondX}) as follows:

 where $ \mu_{1} $ is defined as:

 Essentially, the result proved in Proposition (\ref{pro1}) delivers a Bayesian posterior for the distribution of the future assets' price conditional to the signal $ \tilde{X} $, as represented by equation (\ref{ScondX}), or (\ref{condi2}).
-The prior distribution is given by (\ref{S}), the likelihood is identified with distribution in (\ref{fcond}). \\ Now we have all the elements to define the equilibrium price.
+The prior distribution is given by (\ref{S}), the likelihood is identified with distribution in (\ref{fcond}).\

+Now we have all the elements to define the equilibrium price.
 We distinguish two cases: a na\"{i}ve expectation equilibrium and a Rational Expectation Equilibrium.